LaurenceW01/plant-database-api/config/GPT files/chatgpt_phase2_advanced_intelligence.md

 **🔄 WORKAROUND NOTE**: This guide has been updated to align with the ChatGPT GET-based workaround and the streamlined 24-operation ChatGPT schema.
 All functionality preserved with query parameter usage.

-**✅ Data Integrity Fixed (Aug 2025)**: Container-location mapping now works correctly.
+**✅ Data Integrity Fixed (v2.5.0)**: Container-location mapping now works correctly.
 The care optimization endpoint provides accurate usage distribution (21/37 locations with containers) instead of previously incorrect "all empty" data.
 Field name consistency issues resolved.

-**🎉 NEW: Hierarchical Structure (2025)**: Garden filter endpoint now returns clear plant → locations → containers hierarchy.
+**🎉 NEW: Hierarchical Structure (v2.5.0)**: Garden filter endpoint now returns clear plant → locations → containers hierarchy.
 Each plant explicitly shows ALL locations where it exists with complete container details.
 No more misleading data - location names are resolved and no inference is needed.

 ## Core Phase 2 Capabilities